-2 Class Hours 2 Lab Hours 3 Quarter Credit Hours Prerequisite: MGM 270 or MGM 315

-Students will review financial accounting and be introduced to principles of management accounting.
+2 Class Hours 2 Lab Hours 3 Quarter Credit Hours Students will review financial accounting and be introduced to principles of management accounting.
 Students will apply managerial accounting concepts through the study of cost accounting.
 This course will strengthen the student's comprehension of financial accounting principles while providing the student with the fundamental concepts necessary to manage and control the various costs in a small business setting.